baseboxorg/community-node/sr_application/application.md

 **`• Community Support Plan for 2018`**
 We have created a staging network which is a replica of the Tron network and which will allow the community to practice with wallets and to beta test the behavior of newly created dapps.
-[It is already working in alpha](https://twitter.com/bondibox/status/991872321559261184) with 1 witness and 2 seed nodes.
+[It is already working in alpha](https://twitter.com/bondibox/status/991872321559261184) with 2 witnesses and 2 seed nodes.
 We will continue the expansion of our test net to include solidity nodes and web wallets.

 We will create a How To demonstration for a simple dapp game that flips a coin and pays tokens when guessed correctly.
 Users can upload this dapp to the staging network to experience the same functionality as the Tron main net.